Parabolic Deligne-Lusztig varieties: Eigenspaces and roots of

-We say $w\phi$ is $\zeta_d$-good {\em maximal} if it satisfies in addition (iv) in Lemma \ref{good-zeta-maximal}. \end{definition}
+We say $w\phi$ is $d$-good {\em maximal} if it satisfies in addition (iv) in Lemma \ref{good-zeta-maximal}. \end{definition}

-In particular, $\zeta_d$-good elements lift to good $d/2$-periodic elements, and $\zeta_d$-good maximal elements lift to good maximal $d/2$-periodic elements.
+In particular, $d$-good elements lift to good $(d,2)$-periodic elements, and $d$-good maximal elements lift to good non-extendable $(d,2)$-periodic elements.
+In the appendix, we will construct a non-extendable $(d,2k)$-periodic element for each $W\phi$, each $d$ and each $k$.
+Actually, we will do this only for $k=1$ (by constructing $d$-good maximal elements of $W\phi$), which is sufficient by \begin{lemma} \begin{enumerate} \item If $\lambda=\gcd(d,k)$ and we set $d_1=d/\lambda$ and $k_1=k/\lambda$ and $\bw\phi$ is $(d_1,2k_1)$-periodic (resp.\ non-extendable $(d_1,2k_1)$-periodic) then $\bw\phi$ is $(d,2k)$-periodic (resp. non-extendable $(d,2k)$-periodic). \item If $k$ is prime to $d$ there exists integers $k'$ and $d'$ such that $dk'=1+kd'$ such that if $\bw_1\phi^{-d'}$ is $(d,2)$-periodic (resp. non-extendable $(d,2)$-periodic) then the element $\bw\phi$ defined by $(\bw_1\phi^{-d'})^k=(\bw\phi)\phi^{-k'd}$ is $(d,2k)$-periodic (resp. non-extendable $(d,2k)$-periodic). \end{enumerate} \end{lemma} \begin{proof} (i) is part of what is proved in the last paragraph of the proof of \ref{racine} and (ii) is Lemma \ref{w and w1 extendable}. \end{proof}

-The $\zeta_d$-good maximal elements belong to a single conjugacy class of $W$.
-The following lemma applied with $\zeta=\zeta_d$ gives a characterization of this class.
+Any element of $W\phi$ with a maximal $\zeta$-eigenspace is conjugate to an element of $C_W(V)w\phi$ since the maximal eigenspaces are conjugate, see \cite[Theorem 3.4(iii) and Theorem 6.2(iii)]{Springer}.
+If $w\phi$ is the image of a non-extendable $(d,2k)$-periodic element, where $\zeta=e^{2ik\pi/d}$, it is $1$-regular in this coset by Theorem \ref{racine} (ii) which implies that it preserves a chamber of the corresponding real arrangement (see remarks above Theorem \ref{bonne racine}).
+The following lemma shows that the images in $W\phi$ of non-extendable $(d,2k)$-periodic elements (thus in particular $d$-good maximal elements) belong to a single conjugacy class under $W$, characterized by the above property.

-\begin{lemma} Let $W\phi$ be a finite order real reflection coset such that $\phi$ preserves a chamber of the corresponding hyperplane arrangement.
-The elements of $W\phi$ which have a $\zeta$-eigenspace $V$ of maximal dimension and among those, have the largest dimension of fixed points, are conjugate. \end{lemma} \begin{proof} Let $w$ and $V$ be as in the lemma.
-Since, by \cite[Theorem 3.4(iii) and Theorem 6.2(iii)]{Springer}, the maximal $\zeta$-eigenspaces are conjugate, we may fix $V$.
-Since $C_W(V)$ is a parabolic subgroup of the Coxeter group $W$ normalized by $w\phi$, the coset $C_W(V)w\phi$ is a real reflection coset; in this coset there are $1$-regular elements, which are those which preserve a chamber of the corresponding real hyperplane arrangement; the $1$-regular elements have maximal $1$-rank, that is have the largest dimension of fixed points, and they form a single $C_W(V)$-orbit under conjugacy, whence the lemma. \end{proof}
+\begin{lemma} Let $W\phi$ be a finite order real reflection coset.
+The elements of $W\phi$ which have a $\zeta$-eigenspace $V$ of maximal dimension and among those, have the largest dimension of fixed points, are conjugate. \end{lemma} \begin{proof} As remarked above, up to $W$-conjugacy we may fix a $\zeta$-eigenspace $V$ and consider only elements of the coset $C_W(V)w\phi$ where $w\phi$ is some element with $\zeta$-eigenspace $V$; then $W$-conjugacy is reduced to $C_W(V)$-conjugacy.
+Since $C_W(V)$ is a parabolic subgroup of the Coxeter group $W$ and is normalized by $w\phi$, the coset $C_W(V)w\phi$ is a real reflection coset; in this coset there are $1$-regular elements, which are those which preserve a chamber of the corresponding real hyperplane arrangement; the $1$-regular elements have maximal $1$-rank, that is have the largest dimension of fixed points, and they form a single $C_W(V)$-orbit under conjugacy, whence the lemma. \end{proof}